 However, high employee turnover is an issue for traditional retailers.
 According to recent statistics from the U.S. Bureau of Labor, 53% of retail employees left their job in 2016, up from 46.1% in 2012 and well above the 41.9% turnover rate for U.S. businesses overall.

 This kind of employee churn has significant financial implications for businesses, with one study from the Center for American Progress suggesting that the typical cost to replace someone earning $30,000 or less a year is 16% of an employee’s annual salary.

 It’s against this backdrop that retailers should focus more of their attention on the development of key soft skills in their front-line staff.

 Soft skills in retail

 In its 2017 report “The Future of Work: The Augmented Workforce” Deloitte noted that “skills such as empathy, communication, persuasion, personal service, problem-solving, and strategic decision-making are more valuable than ever.”
 Janette Marx, SVP of Adecco Staffing US, the agency that commissioned the study, noted the need to teach soft skills in order to strengthen the United States’ workforce.

-This is particularly true in retail, where employees represent the frontline of the customer experience.
-Poorly trained, dissatisfied, or unengaged workers can have a staggeringly adverse impact on business, whereas retail employees who are engaged in their work naturally provide better customer interactions than those who don’t:
+This is particularly true in retail, where employees represent the front-line of the customer experience.
+Poorly trained, dissatisfied, or disengaged workers can have a staggeringly adverse impact on business, whereas retail employees who are engaged in their work naturally provide better customer interactions than those who don’t:

 - Customer experience leaders have employees that are 60% more engaged

-- Organizations that have over 50% employee engagement retain over 80% of their customers, and
+- Organisations that have over 50% employee engagement retain over 80% of their customers, and

 - Companies with a strong learning culture have 30%-50% higher engagement and retention.